oracle-livelabs/apex/oci-document-understanding/4-additional-pages/4-additional-pages.md

 7. In the Property Editor, enter the following details:

-    - Indentification > Name: **Prepare URL**
+    - Identification > Name: **Prepare URL**

-    - Source > PL/SQL Code: Copy and paste the below code into code editor:
+    - Source > PL/SQL Code: Copy and paste the below code into the code editor:

     ```
     <copy>